emrbaykal/PowerShell/simplivity-health-check/README.md

    - Cluster and Host Analysis: Performs checks for upgrade readiness.
    - Support Dump Management: Captures and downloads support dumps.
    - Report Generation: Creates reports in specified directories.
+   - Uploading report files to FTP Server: After the script is run, the generated reports can be uploaded to the FTP accounts issued for the client.

 5. **Output:**
    - The script will provide real-time console output.
+   - A detailed culster report file (`Cluster-Name-Date.log` by default) will be generated in the Reports directory.
-   - A detailed report file (`SVT_HCluster.log` by default) will be generated in the Reports directory.
+   - A detailed SVT hosts report file (`SVT-Host-Name-Date.log` by default) will be generated in the Reports directory.
+   - Replication distribution csv file (`replica_distribution_file_Cluster-Name.csv` by default) will be generated in the Reports directory.
+   - Support Dump file (`support-dump.tar` by default) will be generated in the Reports directory.

 6. **Troubleshooting**
    - Ensure all modules are installed and loaded.